MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="rbegin"></a> `rbegin`

-Returns an iterator to the first element in a reversed deque.
+Returns an iterator to the first element in a reversed `deque`.

 ```cpp
 const_reverse_iterator rbegin() const;